Linuxfabrik/lfops/roles/icingaweb2_module_incubator/README.md

 This role installs and enables the [IcingaWeb2 Incubator Module](https://github.com/Icinga/icingaweb2-module-incubator).

-This role is tested with the following IcingaWeb2 Grafana Module versions:
+This role is tested with the following IcingaWeb2 Incubator Module versions:

 * 0.17.0
 * 0.20.0